Thank you for your interest in Proof School.

 For the 2015-2016 school year, base tuition will be $34,300 across all grades.
 Tuition will be capped at this rate for four school years for Pioneer Families, those families who are helping to found Proof School by enrolling in 2015.

 Admissions to Proof School is merit-based and largely need-blind.
-We strive to offer enough financial aid so that any qualifying student who is admitted can attend.
-Proof School is a member of the National Association of Independent Schools (NAIS), and Proof School uses data submitted by families to the NAIS School and Student Services (SSS) program as a baseline for determining aid awards.
+We strive to offer enough financial assistance so that any qualifying student who is admitted can attend.
+Proof School is a member of the National Association of Independent Schools (NAIS), and Proof School uses data submitted by families to the NAIS School and Student Services (SSS) program as a baseline for determining assistance awards.

 Contact us at firstname.lastname@example.org.